I Want To...

 The Rev. Christopher V. Brown, M.Div., B.C.C.

-Ordained Baptist minister and member of the National Baptist Convention USA, is the Director of the Clinical Pastoral Education program and a Board Certified Chaplain through the Association of Professional Chaplains.
-Christopher served as an associate congregational pastor for a decade before becoming an ACPE supervisor.
+The Director of the Clinical Pastoral Education Program and Community Chaplaincy and a Board Certified Chaplain through the Association of Professional Chaplains, he is an ordained Baptist minister and member of the National Baptist Convention USA.
+Christopher served as an associate congregational pastor for a decade before becoming an ACPE educator.
 Prior to coming to Johns Hopkins he was a trauma chaplain at Atlanta Medical Center and Coordinator of CPE at the Hospital of the University of Pennsylvania.
 He holds a bachelor's degree in history from Alabama State University, and a master of divinity from Morehouse School of Religion's Interdenominational Theological Center in Atlanta.

 The Rev. Rhonda S. Cooper, M.Div., B.C.C.